We have an “Aunt Eleanor Box”.

 So, we failed to see a key component for our child who has trouble waiting.
 We didn’t get the instant kind.
 But, we have our key to parenting.
 If I could distract her for ten minutes, my husband could race to the grocery store, grab pre-made Jell-o and tada – magic!
 We avoid complete meltdown!

-“The reason it is was going to take so long is because we didn’t say the magic words.
+As I see the car pull out the driveway, I gather the trops.
+“You see kids, the reason the jello was going to take so long is because we didn’t say the magic words.
 Everyone gather around to do our magic potion.”

-And there the five of us stood.
-Holding our imaginary wands (one of the little ones used a muffin) and shouted our favorite magical words.
+And there the four of us stood while my husband was probably sprinting through aisle 2.
+We held out our imaginary wands (one of the little ones used a muffin) and shouted our favorite magical words.
 Abracadabra, Bippity boppity boo, Expelliarmus.
-We did the “Magic Jello Dance”, use your imagination and POOF!
+We did the “Magic Jello Dance” [use your imagination] and POOF!

 Yes, you did Jordan.
 And so did we.